Trail Crew

 Hanae Garrison (RRCT Stewardship Director) here!
 If you have any questions, concerns, or visions for Trail Crew, you can reach me at (973) 255-7513 or Hanae@RRCT.org.

 Royal River Conservation Trust’s weekly volunteer trail upkeep and construction program is prepped by RRCT staff and complements our annual stewardship fieldwork.
 Work sessions are planned for two hours on Wednesdays at 10:00 am.
 Our work focuses on RRCT’s many public access properties, often spending several weeks in a row at the same site.
-RRCT is also happy to help out our trail neighbors when the Trail Crew has availability.
+RRCT is also happy to help out our trail neighbors when Trail Crew is available.
 Trail Crew attendance ranges from 2-10+ volunteers each week.

 There is a job for everyone, no matter your shape, skills, or strength.
 Join us the one week you have time or interest, or put Trail Crew on your calendar as your regular Wednesday morning ritual.
 It's a great way to experience a new preserve, get to know someone new, and learn new trail work techniques.
 Trail Crew focuses on creatively, sustainably, safely, and efficiently completing RRCT’s physical work goals.
 Trail Crew tackles a variety of trail projects including route finding and trail alignment, clearing trail corridors, constructing bog bridging and bridges, tread stabilization, invasive species removal, blazing trails, and improving signage.